The recently created Planning Subcommittee met for the first time at City Hall on October 9th.

 Early in the meeting, committee member Kelley Nisbet posed a question to the group: “Do we have any sample ordinances from other communities that we can reference?
 It’s always good to see a fresh set of somebody doing it right.”

-To that, Elizabeth Morton Davis responded “I was thinking about Mt.
+To that, Elizabeth Morton responded “I was thinking about Mt.
 Sterling and Paris, and Midway and Versailles…”

 Nisbet responded, “I think Nicholasville too.
 Jessamine County, I think is a good example.”